Parashat Naso: Numbers 4:21 – 7:89

 Focusing on the first of the three blessings – “May the Lord bless you and protect you” – we find a surprising lesson.
 Biblical commentators look at this verse and ask two questions: “May the Lord bless you with what?
 May the Lord protect you from what?”
 While some suggest God will bless us with happiness, long life, success in learning and other noble gifts, there is general consensus that the blessing here refers to material wealth and that God will protect our wealth from evil spirits and thieves.

-In addition to its intrinsic value as a divine gift, material wealth enables us to perform the mitzvah of tzedakah and to study Torah.
-Obadiah ben Jacob Seforno, a 16th century Italian commentator, sites this verse from Ethics of our Ancestors (aka Pirkei Avot) in his discussion of the first of the priestly blessings: If there is no kemach, there is no Torah (Mishnah Avot 3:21).
-Kemach here means “flour” or “dough”, but it indicates that which sustains us financially as well.
+In addition to valuing material wealth as a gift from God, the tradition also considers material wealth as central to allowing us to perform the mitzvah (commandment) of tzedakah (monetary contributions for the sake of justice) and to study Torah.
+We have a teaching in our ancient text known as Ethics of our Ancestors (aka Pirkei Avot) that says, “Im ein kemach, ein Torah.
+If there is no kemach, there is no Torah (Mishnah Avot 3:21).
+Kemach here means “flour” or “dough”, but it also indicates that which sustains us financially.
 Where there is no financial sustenance, then, individuals haven’t the time to study Torah nor can the community afford teachers or schools.
 When we are blessed with prosperity, we are also blessed with Torah.
+In other words, enjoy your riches from God AND also put them to Godly use.

-If God blesses us with abundance, then God also safeguards that abundance.
-Rashi teaches: When one gives his servant a gift, the one who bestows the gift cannot protect it from all other people.
+The second half of our blessing asks for God’s protection which suggests that, in terms of material prosperity, if God blesses us with abundance, then God also safeguards that abundance.
+The French Medieval commentator Rashi teaches: When one gives his servant a gift, the one who bestows the gift cannot protect it from all other people.
 So if robbers come and take it from (the servant), what benefit has he [the servant] from this gift?
 As for the Holy One, blessed be (God), however, (God) is the One who [both] gives and protects (Midrash Tanchuma Naso 10).

-There is another way to interpret “May the Lord protect you,” though, that doesn’t focus on safeguarding one’s possessions.
+An alternative way to interpret “May the Lord protect you” focuses not on the literal safeguarding of out possessions but on ensuring that we are not corrupted by them.
 Rabbi Naftali Zvi Yehuda Berlin, a prominent 19th century Polish scholar also known as the Netziv, teaches: A blessing requires guardianship so that it should not, God forbid, be turned to a wrong purpose.
 The Torah scholar requires guardianship to save him from pride and bringing the name of the Lord into disrepute, and the like.
-The businessman requires guardianship against his wealth becoming a stumbling block to him as in the case of Korah and Naboth, and in its literal sense, against theft and loss (Ha-Emek Davar on Bemidbar 6:23).
+The businessman requires guardianship against his wealth becoming a stumbling block to him… (Ha-Emek Davar on Bemidbar 6:23).
 In other words, with great possessions comes the risk of haughtiness.
 How appropriate then to ask God’s protection from that temptation.

 To be honest, as a rabbi, when I bestow the priestly blessing upon a newborn child, upon a young person at the time of becoming a bar or bat mitzvah, or upon a couple under the wedding canopy, I am not thinking about blessing them with material possessions.
 Rather, I hope that God will bless them with a life of joy and happiness, a life filled with good deeds, and a life of peace.
 At sacred moments in people’s lives, those are the wishes that come most naturally to me and, I suspect, to others who care for the people undergoing rites of passage.